univention/intercom-service/REVIEW.md

 ##### Videoconference

+> Please login into Element before trying this use-case for the first time in an environment.

 1. Log into OX.
 2. Go to the calendar.
 3. Schedule a meeting which includes a videoconference room.